psywombats/divergence/game/readme.txt

 with the database editor and break stuff and it'll be awesome.

 SO FAR:
 There's a map.
-You can run around on it and get yourself killed.
-It's randomly generated every time. ...just play it, it's awesome.
+There are enemies.
+The enemies will fight amongst themselves, and maybe they'll attack you too if they're the right type.
+Factions!
+Their pathfind is still wicked stupid.